 Roy can be contacted through the Tavern twitter – @taeguk_warrior

-Jinseok Yang – Former Tavern Owner / Tavern Studio LA
+Former Current Tavern Owner / Tavern Studio LA

 I am a college sophomore reporting from New Haven, Connecticut.
 Born in Daegu, South Korea and raised mostly in Columbus, Ohio, I am a relative newcomer to football.
 I followed casually around 2006, but started seriously following Korean Football in 2008.
 As the designated “Youth Expert” I have since primarily posted updates on our promising youngsters in Spain and our Korean Youth National Teams, as well as random thoughts and analyses on national team events and the broader Korean 유망주 network.
 Although I initially started as a “Youth Expert” for the Spanish contingent and watching the KPA, I am now starting to focus on the K League.
 I’ve found it much more exciting, and the fact of the matter is, OUR DOMESTIC SCENE IS THE MOST CRUCIAL KEY TO SUCCESS FOR THE KNT.

 In my free time I play the violin and religiously watch every KNT match possible, no matter how late at night.
 I hold no club loyalties, though as a Daegu native I have a soft spot for Daegu FC (I lived close to the stadium) and Pohang Steelers (best team for youth development and many of their graduates go to Youngnam University, where many of my family members attended).
 It’s really hard for me to pick a favorite player, but if I had to choose one who could I choose but Park Ji Sung, the hero of my generation?
-My favorite non-Korean player would probably be Patrice Evra because he’s one of the funniest guys ever (and a joy to watch), but Ronaldinho, Zidane, Brazilian Ronaldo, CR7, Eden Hazard, and Andres Iniesta are close on the list.
+My favorite non-Korean player would probably be Patrice Evra because he’s one of the funniest guys ever (and a joy to watch).
 I look forward most, however, to the development of our 유망주 such as Hwang Hee Chan, Seo Myung Won, Lee Kang In, Lee Seung Woo, Jang Gyeol Hee, and Paik Seung Ho, players who I will follow and update the Tavern on for years to come.

 Follow Jinseok on Twitter @hangukchukgu

-Tim Lee – The New Tavern Owner / Tavern Studio Quebec
+The New Former Tavern Owner / Tavern Studio Quebec

 Where you live: Ottawa-Gatineau